NREL/disco/docs/source/pipelines.rst

 Pipelines
 *********

-To conduct power flow simulations and analysis, people normally need to several steps, including transform model, create configurations, submit jobs, and run post-processing scripts/commands, which takes a long way to get the final results.
-To streamline this workflow, DISCO leverages the power of JADE pipeline and manage the steps using stages in simplier manner.
+To conduct power flow simulations and analysis, people normally need to perform several steps, including transform model, create configurations, submit jobs, and run post-processing scripts/commands, which takes a long way to get the final results.
+To streamline this workflow, DISCO leverages the power of JADE pipeline and manage the steps using stages in simpler manner.

 A pipeline can contain one or more stages, each stage can perform config and submit jobs to generate stage results.
 The result output from prior stage can be passed to its subsequent stage